mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/Bringing DFRPG into the Atomic Robo Era.md

 challenge (FC147)---and it's perfect for thaumaturgy.
 A challenge occurs when a group of players wants to achieve a goal that's fairly complex but isn't combat (though some combat may occur).
-The GM runs the challenge as a series of [[overcome]] actions, each one using a different skill, and narrating the events as they unfold.
+The GM runs the challenge as a series of [[Overcome]] actions, each one using a different skill, and narrating the events as they unfold.
 Players can create advantages during the challenge, though if they fail then they're no closer to their goal and often give their enemies a bonus.